alvarogarcia/StoreMS_JPA/README.md

 StoreMS_JPA
 ===========
-This program is a simulation of a Car Dealer Management System using JPA
+This program is a simulation of a Car Dealer Management System using JPA for the "Repositorios de Información" class

 Author
 ======